codice/saml-conformance/README.md

            samlconf [arguments ...]

     DESCRIPTION
-           Runs the SAML Conformance Tests which tests the compliance of an IdP and/or an SP with the SAML Specifications.
+           Runs the SAML Conformance Tests which test the compliance of an IdP with the SAML Specifications.
 If a compliance issue is identified, a SAMLConformanceException will be thrown with an explanation of the error and a direct quote from the specification.
 All of the parameters are optional and if they are